Sulfuric Acid is manufactured by oxidizing SO2 gas to SO3 in a converter through a catalytic oxidation process.

 The Breen AbSensor-ADM-SA, Sulfuric Acid dewpoint measurement system is ideally suited for this application.
 This system was specifically developed for this challenging environment to provide an early warning for moisture leaks in the system.

-In addition to the acid dewpoint measurement system, Breen also provides the TrueFire line of combustion ignition products for sulfur burners and other combustion systems in the Sulfuric Acid manufacturing process.
-These include the TrueFire 3000, NFPA 85 continuous duty gas igniters and the TrueFire 2000, High Energy Spark Igniter (HESI).
+In addition to the acid dewpoint measurement system, Breen also offers the TrueFire 4000 Ignitor for sulfur burners and other combustion systems in the Sulfuric Acid manufacturing process.